salesforcecli/plugin-env/messages/open.md

 Browser in which to open the environment.

-# flag.browser.description
+# flags.browser.description

 Specify a browser by its app name according to your operating system.
 For example, Chrome’s app name is "google chrome" on macOS, "google-chrome" on Linux and "chrome" on Windows.
 So to open an environment in Chrome on macOS, specify --browser "google chrome".
 If you don’t specify --browser, the environment opens in your default browser.

+For convenience, "chrome", "firefox", and "edge" are mapped to the OS specific app name.

 # examples

-- To open your default environment, run the command without flags: sf env open
+- To open your default environment, run the command without flags:

+  <%= config.bin %> env open

 - This example opens the Visualforce page /apex/StartHere in a scratch org with alias "test-org":

-  sf env open --target-env test-org --path /apex/StartHere
+  <%= config.bin %> env open --target-env test-org --path /apex/StartHere

-- If you want to view the URL for the preceding command, but not launch it in a browser, add the --url-only flag:
+- If you want to view the URL for the preceding command, but not launch it in a browser:

-  sf env open --target-env test-org --path /apex/StartHere --url-only
+  <%= config.bin %> env open --target-env test-org --path /apex/StartHere --url-only

 - The preceding examples open the environment in your default web browser.
 To use a different browser, set the --browser flag to its OS-specific name.
 For example, to use Chrome on macOS:

-  sf env open --target-env test-org --path /apex/StartHere --browser "google chrome"
+  <%= config.bin %> env open --target-env test-org --path /apex/StartHere --browser "google chrome"

 # error.NoDefaultEnv